Content-Based Search for Deep Generative Models: Experiments

-\myparagraph{Text-based model retrieval.} To evaluate text retrieval, we manually assign a ground-truth text description to each model in the collection and evaluate the retrieval performance with that as query.
-Since there can be multiple models with similar text descriptions, we only evaluate text retrieval using the mAP metric.
-We use CLIP feature space~\cite{radford2021learning}, since CLIP has both text and image encoders.
-In \reftbl{text_retrieval_results}, we show retrieval performance of the different methods as discussed in \refsec{method}.
-We achieve the mAP@10 score of $0.71$ applying our \texttt{\firstmom} based method.
-Compared to the \texttt{\mc} approach with 50K samples, it is more than $5$ times faster while performing similarly (see runtimes in \reftbl{time_complexity}).
-To ensure that the retrieval is robust to variation in text queries, we also evaluate the method with augmented queries that prepend phrases like ``an image of'' and ``a photo of'' to each text query.
-As shown in \reftbl{text_retrieval_results}, the retrieval performance decreases only marginally. \reffig{results_main} shows qualitative examples of the top three and lowest-ranked retrieval given a text query.
+\reffig{results_main} shows qualitative examples of the top three and lowest-ranked retrieval given a text query with the $\firstmom$ method .
 Both quantitative numbers and visual inspection of results show that our method retrieves relevant generative models.
-We also analyze the retrieval score of all models corresponding to each query.
+We also analyze the retrieval score of all models corresponding to a given query.
 For object categories, such as ``dogs'' or ``buses'', we observe a clear drop in retrieval score for irrelevant models.
-For broader queries, such as ``indoors'', ``modern art'' and ``painting'', the dropoff is gradual.
+For broader queries, such as ``indoors'', ``modern art'' and ``painting'', the drop-off is gradual.
+We show detailed analysis in \refapp{analysis}.

-\myparagraph{Model retrieval via image and sketch queries.} To evaluate image-based model retrieval, we automatically create image queries using images generated by each model.
-We generate $50$ image queries for each model and use the corresponding model as the ground truth for the queries.
-In total, we have $133 \times 50$ image queries.
-To obtain sketch queries, we use the method of Chan et al.~\cite{chan2022learning} to convert images into sketches.

-We also apply \texttt{\firstmom} method (\refeq{first_mom}) to image-based model retrieval.
-Specifically, given an image query, we extract the feature using CLIP's image encoder $\clipimex$.
-We then compute the cosine distance between the query feature and the first moment $\mu_\mi$.

-In \reftbl{image_retrieval_results}, we show retrieval results of different formulations with CLIP, DINO, and Inception network features.
-We observe that the retrieval performance is best with CLIP features across different query types, especially for sketches.
-For image-based retrieval, \texttt{\gauden} outperforms \texttt{\mc} and \texttt{\firstmom} on the mAP metric.
-In terms of speed, \texttt{\firstmom} method performs the best ($\sim$ 5 times faster) at the cost of worse performance, compared to \texttt{\gauden}.
-For sketch-based retrieval, CLIP features significantly outperform DINO and Inception features.
-Example retrieval results are shown in \reffig{results_main} for both image and sketch queries. \reffig{result_image_abl} further shows qualitative ablation of the three pretrained networks' feature space.
-For a dog sketch query, both DINO and Inception features fail to retrieve the relevant model and return art-based models instead.